 Also, today is my birthday (I'm not telling...) and I made a vow today - never to use a drive through lane again.
 You see, some London students were protesting at a local Tim Horton's a few days back and made the front page of the newspaper.
 They were asking folks to park and walk in instead of idling away in a long line of cars.
 The students were told that what they were doing wasn't going to make anyone change their habits but I, for one, disagree.

 Most of the time I DO park and walk in simply because time and time again it has proven to be much faster.
 There is usually no lineup inside.
 I can often go in, order, pay and walk out with my coffee and see the same people still waiting in line.
 Sometimes I give a little wave implying - "see how smart I am?"
 But my first ever birthday vow is to never use the drivethrough lane again even if I think it may be quicker or more convenient and/or I am feeling particularly lazy.
+Not at Timmy's, not at Wendy's and not at Dairy Queen (the slowest drivethrough lane ever!)
+Tonight we parked and walked into Dairy Queen and although the lineup inside was long, it wasn't nearly as long as the 20 cars all idling and idling as they waited and waited.
+The line inside moved quickly yet gave us time to peruse the menu, salivate over the pictures and decide what we wanted to have.
+AND I could understand what they were saying to me, it wasn't all tinny and garbled.

 It isn't easy to eat a sundae and type at the same time so I have had to take many little pauses while I enjoyed my soft icecream, pecans and caramel sauce.
 Even though this post took twice as long to type, it was worth every mouthful!